 Common Uses for a Paracord Bracelet

-- Make a Shelter – This cord is great for creating a lean-to if needed while outdoors.
+- Make a Shelter – This cord is excellent for creating a lean-to if needed while outdoors.
 You can unweave the paracord and use the rope to lash branches together.
-If you have a tarp on hand, this can be an even easier process and will serve as a great makeshift shelter.
+If you have a tarp on hand, this can be an even more straightforward process and will serve as a great makeshift shelter.

-- Use the Rope for Fishing – A great survival use for the paracord is to create a fishing line.
-Clearly food is on the top of your needs list and the paracord holds together well for fishing purposes.
-You will simply unravel the cord and attach a hook, giving you the perfect fishing gear.
+- Use the Rope for Fishing – An excellent survival use for the paracord is to create a fishing line.
+Food is on the top of your needs list, and the paracord holds together well for fishing purposes.
+You will unravel the cord and attach a hook, giving you the perfect fishing gear.

 - Create a Trap – If fishing is not an option, you can always use the paracord to create a basic trap.
-A snare trap can be easily used to trap small game on the ground.
+A snare trap can easily trap small game on the ground.
 This game can be cooked and eaten for nutrition if needed.

-- Start a Fire – If you have the right materials, a paracord is a great way to start a fire using the bow method.
+- Start a Fire – If you have the right materials, using the bow method, a paracord is a great way to start a fire.
 This can be a bit difficult for beginner survivalists, but the guts of the bracelet make a great firestarter option.
 If you have limited options for firestarting, these bracelets can come in handy.

-- Make a Tourniquet – When it comes to survival, having medical gear on hand can be a true life or death situation.
+- Make a Tourniquet – When it comes to survival, having medical gear on hand can be a true life-or-death situation.
 While a paracord bracelet is not truly medical gear, it does make for a great tourniquet should you need one.
-If you find yourself severely injured and bleeding, the paracord can be unwound and used for tourniquet purposes.
+If you find yourself severely injured and bleeding, the paracord can be unwound and used for a tourniquet.

 - Marking a Trail – You may not want to use a large amount of your paracord bracelet for these purposes, but you can cut small sections to mark a trail.
-By unraveling the bracelet, you can use sections of the cord to tie around tree branches.
+By unraveling the bracelet, you can use cord sections to tie around tree branches.
 This will show where you have been and can create a simple trail to follow.

 These are just some of the many ways you can use your paracord bracelet.
-Essentially anything that you would need rope or cord for will benefit from the use of the bracelet.
-One great thing is that this cord is durable, can be cut, and you can get several feet from just one bracelet.
+Essentially anything that you would need rope or cord for will benefit from using the bracelet.
+One great thing is that this cord is durable, can be cut, and can get several feet from just one bracelet.

 How Much Are Paracord Bracelets?

-This leads into the costs of these bracelets and what makes them worth these costs.
-As with most things on the market today, paracord bracelets can be highly detailed and more costly or can be very basic.
-The real test is how much rope you will receive the overall durability of the piece.
+This leads to the costs of these bracelets and what makes them worth these costs.
+As with most things on the market today, paracord bracelets can be highly detailed, more costly, or very basic.
+The real test is how much rope you will receive and the overall durability of the piece.

 You can easily find paracord bracelets for under $5 at many outdoor shops.
-However, these will usually come with less paracord and it may not be as durable.
-The average paracord bracelet will contain around 8 to 10 feet of cord and will be about 8 to 10 inches in length.
+However, these will usually come with less paracord and may not be as durable.
+The paracord bracelet will contain around 8 to 10 feet of cord and about 8 to 10 inches in length.

-However, you can always create your own paracord bracelet for even less if you have the skills needed to do so.
-Purchasing paracord is rather inexpensive and you can usually make several bracelets for the price of one at a retail location.
+However, you can always create your paracord bracelet for even less if you have the skills needed to do so.
+Purchasing paracord is relatively inexpensive, and you can usually make several bracelets for the price of one at a retail location.
 Not to mention you can add to your bracelet to make it customizable.

-- Buckles – Adding something as simple as a metal buckle or clasp can come in handy when in the outdoors.
+- Buckles – Adding something as simple as a metal buckle or clasp can come in handy outdoors.
 Bending a metal clasp can create a fishing hook or even help with creating a makeshift shelter.
-Adding some basic buckles also makes the bracelet easier to wear and come at little added cost.
+Adding some basic buckles makes the bracelet easier to wear and comes at little cost.

 - Micro Cord – This is a great way to add to your bracelet and have extra supplies if needed.
 This can help with the overall design of the bracelet.
 You can weave 95 cord or micro cord throughout.

 - Add Color – When you purchase a paracord bracelet, you are more limited on the colors available.
-By making your own, you can choose colors specific to your needs or even add multiple colors.
+You can choose colors specific to your needs or even add multiple colors by making your own.
 Overall, the customization options are endless.

-For many who are hiking, camping, or outdoors often, the price of a quality paracord bracelet is well worth it as they can be purchased for under $5.
-However, if you are interested, making them yourself is always an option and the overall costs will be even lower.
+For many who are hiking, camping, or outdoors often, the price of a quality paracord bracelet is well worth it as it can be purchased for under $5.
+However, making them yourself is always an option if you are interested, and the overall costs will be even lower.
 Overall, this is a low price to pay for a quality survival tool.

-As with much survival gear purchased, there is a chance that you will never use the bracelet for its intended purpose, but it is one of the least expensive and most practical survival items available today.
-For only a few dollars, you can purchase the bracelet to wear when you are outdoors.
+As with much survival gear purchased, there is a chance that you will never use the bracelet for its intended purpose.
+Still, it is one of the least expensive and practical survival items available today.
+You can purchase the bracelet for only a few dollars when you are outdoors.

-Should you ever need the bracelet, it will provide several feet of quality cord that can be used for a plethora of purposes.
+Should you ever need the bracelet, it will provide several feet of quality cord that can be used for many purposes.
 For many, these bracelets are well worth the costs.